-As the administrator for the Atlanta Regional Workforce Board (ARWB), ARC's Workforce Solutions Division provides workforce solutions for dislocated workers, unemployed adults and youth; and for businesses seeking qualified applicants.
+As the administrator for the Atlanta Regional Workforce Development Board (ARWDB), ARC's Workforce Solutions Division focuses on demand-driven workforce solutions by providing data and resources for businesses seeking a skilled workforce; as well as providing workforce solutions for dislocated workers, unemployed and low-income adults and youth.

 Workforce Investment Act Plan

-The Atlanta Regional Workforce Board’s Workforce Investment Act plan update for the counties of Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties is available for review.
-A copy of the plan is available at the Atlanta Regional Commission (ARC), the administrative and fiscal agent for the Chief Elected Officials of the above counties.
-Please contact the Workforce Development Division at 404-463-3326 if you are interested in reviewing the document at the ARC offices.
+The Atlanta Regional Workforce Development Board’s Workforce Investment Act Plan update for the counties of Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties is available for review at the Atlanta Regional Commission (ARC), the administrative and fiscal agent for the Chief Elected Officials of the above counties.
+Please contact the Workforce Solutions Division at 404-463-3326 if you are interested in reviewing the document at the ARC offices.